Blending In Is Riskier Than Standing Out Companies Differentiate Or They Die

 - They underestimate the power of habit or brand loyalty.
 There is less brand loyalty these days, and companies have to perform and produce to keep customers.
 That said, between a tried-and-true product or solution, and a new one that does the exact same thing, people – rightly – stick to what they know.
 You can overcome the momentum of habit or custom if you are suitably differentiated.

-At the risk of repeating ourselves: a company has to find a niche market, not just to form a monopoly (but ideally to do so), but to compete, and they have to differentiate in order to do that.
+A company has to find a niche market, not just to form a monopoly (but ideally to do so), but to compete.

 Differentiation doesn’t just help you set up a monopoly; doing so at a foundational or irreducible level (in any aspect – process, method, modality, etc.) makes it easier for harried and information-overloaded consumers to comprehend what you’re offering.